scope3/FrontEnd/README.md

 # Front End of the LCA Tool

-Single Page Application for data visualization.
-We expect this page to be loaded in a CalRecycle web page iframe.
 This is an AngularJS app bootstrapped from [angular-seed](https://github.com/angular/angular-seed).
-It communicates with the back end via the [web API](https://github.com/uo-lca/CalRecycleLCA/tree/master/vs/LCIAToolAPI).
+It communicates with the back end via the [web API](https://github.com/uo-lca/CalRecycleLCA/tree/master/LCIAToolAPI).

 ## Getting Started